 What practices cultivate a deep self-regard that strips away the layers of shame, judgment and self-doubt that dull our inner glow?

 Stay tuned . . .
 You are about to read, “10 Ways to Love Your Self”, a series of practices and perspectives that actually helped me grow the resilience to survive the devastating heartache I just shared with you.

 I sincerely hope you take these practices to heart and use them!
 I truly believe they will help you feel more confident, connected and empowered in your life.

-10 WAYS TO LOVE YOURSELF
+10 WAYS TO GROW SELF LOVE

 1. Stop Making Your Self Wrong

 Who do you think you are, beating yourself up like that?

 You wouldn’t talk that way to your girlfriend, would you?